 AT: Descartes 1897-1909.

-B: Arnauld 1996.
+B: Arnauld and Nicole 1996.
 De veritate: Aquino 1970 (2006).
 English translation Aquinas 1952.
 Translations used here are the author's.
 G: Arnauld 1990.

-HR: Decartes 1934.
+HR: Descartes 1934.
 LAP KM: Kremer 2003.
 LO: Malebranche 1997b.
 N: Nadler 1992.

-OC: Robinet 1959-66.
+OC: Robinet 1959-1966.
 Pleiade: Bridou 1953.
 S: Malebranche 1843.
 TL: Malebranche 1805.

-Vivès: Suárez 1856-1878.

-Arnauld provides the needed theory.
+Vivès: Suárez 1856-1878. truth-conditions of a universal affirmative is the requirement that its subject term be nonempty.
+Though Descartes himself never lays out the semantics of propositions in sufficient detail to support this view, Arnauld provides the needed theory.
 He develops an account of reference that holds that a term signifies any actual object that satisfies its intentional content.
 A false idea, then, is a mental term that fails to signify.
 Part 1 of the paper sketches the historical background to Descartes' two views.
 Part 2 marshals the texts in which he seems committed to both views at once.
 Part 3 details Arnauld's existential semantics, and Part 4 explains Malebranche's Platonic theory.